The Black Box review

 I'm not sure if The Black Box aims at being a Hollywood-style film for the French or just a French film for Americans, but not only does the exercise lack personality stylistically — and I can tell you that David Fincher's universe is as far as it can be from Berry's public image — but this kind of mental confusion mumbo-jumbo has become so clichéd that the whole thing falls flat, suffering from its predictability — and the screenwriters must have been aware of the flaws of the narrative as they cooked up a far-fetched twist for an ending that is ridiculous.

 Visually the film looks great and Berry's direction is pretty nervous, but why would you like to watch a second-rate David Fincher film — your video-store's shelves are already full of these kinds of products.
-So we're pretty much left with Garcia's performance, proving once again after his stint in The Ax that some of the best French-speaking comedic talents can also radiate an unexpected intensity and darkness when cast against-type — I'm also thinking about Albert Dupontel in Irreversible and Benoît Poelvoorde in Man Bites Dog.
+So we're pretty much left with Garcia's performance, proving once again after his stint in The Ax that some of the best French-speaking comedic talents can also radiate an unexpected intensity and darkness when cast against-type — I'm also thinking about Albert Dupontel in Irreversible and Benoit Poelvoorde in Man Bites Dog.

 Fred Thom

-French Film Reviews
+French Films: New 2012+ Reviews

 French Music Reviews